-MFI borrowers through their vision, hard work, commitment and belief, deliver their goods and services in every city, town and village throughout the country thereby supporting their local communities.
-They provide important everyday services in their locality creating and retaining jobs thus generating activity and enhancing the vibrancy in those communities.
+MFI loans support economic and job growth throughout Ireland with over 70% of our applications and loan advances made to businesses located outside of Dublin.
+MFI borrowers, through their vision, hard work, commitment and belief, deliver their goods and services in cities, towns and villages throughout the country, thereby supporting their local communities.
+They provide important job creation and retention, enhancing the vibrancy of the communities they operate in.